romainlaisne/code-samples/PHP/curl-connectin-tnt-post/README.md

-An example of Webservice usage (TNT post) using CURL.
+An example of Webservice usage (TNT post) with CURL.